20 Practical Travel Tips for Beginners to Help You Travel Like a Pro

 14. Take Advantage of Free Walking Tours

-In some places, like Japan, a small gift from home might be more appropriate than a cash tip, so research the local tipping culture before you go.
+In some places, like Japan, a small gift from home may be more appropriate than a cash tip, so research the local tipping culture before you travel.

 We’ve found these tours to be an excellent way to experience a city without spending much.
 To find free walking tours, check out companies like Free Tours by Foot, Free Tours, International Greeter Association, and Discover Walks (free and paid tours).